seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 The third immediate concern - _OpenGL does not work out of the box_!
 An annoying truth is that OpenGL realistically requires supporting libraries in order to function, most importantly to create a context within which the rendering operations can work.
 At the least you'll probably be incorporating at least three libraries - one to generate a GL context into which you render, a matrix and linear algebra library, and an extension loader for when you need a little more functionality than your platform provides.

 {% pullquote left %}
 So why would you even consider it?!
 Why would you write a series of articles on a technology that scares you so much?
 The reason it has kept its relevance is because {"OpenGL is the only low-level graphics API supported on pretty much all platforms you'd want to render graphics on."} Because it is so very widely adopted it is still the defacto standard for developers wanting a powerful low-level intrinsics that work on multiple platforms.
-Extensions allow vendors to quickly and flexibly add functionality, but multiple vendors introduced similar yet incompatible extensions creating confusion around which to use.
 {% endpullquote %}

 If you are only targeting Windows you might consider DirectX.
 If you don't need to interact directly with your shaders, and are happy to work at a higher level of abstraction and not with the GPU directly, perhaps a higher level graphics library such as Unity or UDK would work better for you.

-So assuming you still want to start using OpenGL, this article might be for you.
-My intention is to cover all the stuff I had to hunt around for that seemed pretty important to me while I was trying to learn it myself.
+So assuming you still want to start using OpenGL, this article might be helpful to you.
+My intention is to mention a lot of stuff I had to hunt around for that seemed pretty important to me while I was trying to learn it myself.
+I will not be doing a step-by-step guide to performing specific OpenGL tasks however - for a good getting started guide check out [open.gl](https://open.gl/) which is both modern and easy to follow.

-In this article I discuss the basic minimum you'll need to get a modern OpenGL application running:
+In this article I discuss the basic minimum set of concepts you'll need to understand to use OpenGL effectively:

  - opening an OpenGL window (i.e., creating a context)
- - the basics of rendering
+ - the basics of rendering:
    - primitives, vertices and fragments
-   - coordinate systems
+   - coordinate systems:
-     - built-in normalised device coords
+     - built-in normalised device coordinates (NDC) and clip coordinates
      - 3D model, view and perspective coordinates
-   - shaders and the render pipeline (how data gets from your app to the screen)
+   - shaders and the render pipeline (how data gets from your app to the screen):
      - vertex and fragment shaders
      - passing uniforms and attributes into the pipeline
      - vertex buffers (VBOs)